hydroper/as3parser/docs/features.md

 _Right-hand side_: The right-hand side of an `as`, `is` or `instanceof` is still given an expression, not a type expression, despite the introduction of numerous type annotations.
 Furthermore, the right-hand side is limited to concrete types; types such as union types that map to another type are not allowed as the right-hand side of these operators.

 _`as` result type_: The `as` operator returns `T?`.

+## Iterators

+Proper iterators should be supported futurely.
+This relies on the ActionScript API getting some updates.